White Torture (book): Summary

 But the most insidious form of abuse is what Iran's Ministry of Intelligence refers to as "white torture".
 By isolating the prisoners in solitary confinement, their sensory experiences are cut off, leaving them mentally and emotionally vulnerable.
 After enduring this psychological strain for weeks, months, or even longer, even the presence of an interrogator can be soothing.
 The interrogations themselves can be grueling, sometimes lasting 17 hours a day for an entire month.

 The interrogators wield complete control over their subjects’ fates, manipulating every aspect of their lives, from visitation rights to access to basic necessities.
 They withhold or provide things such as family visits, books, and soap at their discretion.

 Despite the overwhelming pressure, these women refuse to break, with one woman walking 7 kilometers within the cramped confines of her cell each day.
 For many, the experience of incarceration became an unexpected spiritual journey.
 One woman likened it to a monastic retreat, and another found strength in a Nietzschean idea: "What doesn't kill you makes you stronger."

+One interviewee, Hengameh Shahidi, explains that despite her release, she remains under medical treatment and has been unable to return to normal life due to the damage caused by prolonged isolation.
+Another, journalist Marzieh Amiri, describes how solitary confinement made her feel she was losing her sanity.

 These stories of resilience provide insight into the current rebellion against Iran’s authoritarian regime.
 This book holds valuable evidence for any future legal efforts.
 If the regime falls, it could serve as critical testimony against those responsible.
 And just as Khamenei's ordeal helped shape his rise to power, the suffering endured by these women may eventually propel them to positions of influence in a future Iran.

 Reception

 White Torture has been widely acclaimed for its unflinching portrayal of state-sanctioned cruelty.
 The Economist expresses how much of the testimony evokes the cruelty of the Spanish Inquisition.
 The interrogators manipulate Islam as a weapon, accusing the women of immoral beliefs or sexual behavior.
 Some are charged with moharebeh, the capital offense of waging war against God, while others face accusations of "insulting the sacred."

+The Guardian described it as a "disturbing" account that sheds light on the "solitary savagery" faced by political prisoners in Iran.

 The Irish Times noted that the book captures the profound isolation experienced by detainees, noting that the imprisoned women compared their existence to being "a human being in a can."
-The Guardian described it as a "disturbing" account that sheds light on the "solitary savagery" faced by political prisoners in Iran.